How to Avoid Back to School Chaos - Kingwood

 Chaos Not Needed Returning to School

-August is the month when our children return to school.
-Families are preparing to make the transition from long summer days filled with late nights, day trips and friends to early morning, classes, homework and extracurricular activities.
-Whether it is kindergarten or college, the back-to-school season seems to create chaos in most American homes.
+Back to school is in full swing!
+Families are already preparing to make the transition from long summer days filled with late nights, day trips and friends to early mornings, classes, homework and extracurricular activities.
+Whether it is kindergarten or college, the back to school season seems to create chaos in most homes.

 The key to harmony instead of havoc is to be organized, organized and more organized!
 That is easier said than done, so I would like to share with you a few practical tips to make this time of year a little easier for you and your family.